 - Payments went to your spouse or former spouse

-Unfortunately, alimony will no longer be deductible for those who get divorced after Dec.
+Unfortunately, alimony will no longer be deductible for those who divorce after Dec.
 31, 2018, according to the new tax law.

 Where Does Your State Stand?
 The Best and Worst States for Taxes in Every Region of the Country

-If you travel more than 100 miles from your home as a military reservist, you can subtract travel expenses from the income you report on your tax return.
-Qualifying expenses include transportation, meals and lodging, with some exceptions.
+If you travel more than 100 miles from your home as a military reservist, you can deduct travel expenses from the income you report on your tax return.

-Although IRS rules don’t allow deductions for Roth IRA contributions, you might be able to claim the amount you put in a traditional IRA, as long as you or your spouse doesn’t have an employer-based retirement account.
-You can take a deduction up to the full amount of allowable contributions, which is $5,500, or $6,500 if you are 50 or older.
+Although IRS rules don’t allow deductions for Roth IRA contributions, you might be able to claim the amount you put in a traditional IRA, as long as you — and your spouse, if married — don’t have an employer-based retirement account.

-A dependent care flexible spending account lets you set aside pretax money for expenses related to caring for a child — this is not the same as the child tax credit, which you use for a disabled spouse, parent or other mentally or physically handicapped dependent.
+A dependent care flexible spending account lets you set aside pretax money for expenses related to caring for a child.
+This is not the same as the child tax credit, which you can use for a spouse, parent or other dependent with mental or physical disabilities.
 You’re allowed to contribute up to $5,000 tax-free toward an FSA every year.